If you’re in the market for an online piano method, you’ve likely come across Pianoforall.

 A Barry Manilow-inspired piece called “Manilow Mood” will have you learning new musical devices before you attempt to write a Manilow-style composition of your own.

-Book Five approaches ballad-style playing by introducing a step-by-step method for creating your own ballad-style songs.
+Book Six approaches ballad-style playing by introducing a step-by-step method for creating your own ballad-style songs.

 This book is all about learning how to improvise, giving ideas for the melody, left-hand pattern, and chord progressions.

-Since this is the first book to teach you about melody in depth, these are the first full-length pieces in the course that can really stand on their own as solo piano pieces.
+The book includes sheet music for some beautiful ballads, which you’ll likely enjoy playing – these are the first full-length pieces in the course that can really stand on their own as solo piano pieces.

-Rather than learn to read complex jazz rhythms, you’re encouraged to learn the rhythms by listening to and copying the audio clips.
+Rather than learn to read complex jazz rhythms, you’re encouraged to learn the rhythms by listening to and copying the audio clips – definitely a more natural approach.

-Book Seven builds on Book Two by adding your advanced chord knowledge and fun new right-hand chord riffs to the blues rhythms that you learned.
+Book Eight builds on Book Two by adding your advanced chord knowledge and fun new right-hand chord riffs to the blues rhythms that you learned.

 You get to apply your knowledge with “the song you’ve been waiting for” – “The Entertainer” ending the section on a high note (pun intended)!

-Since this section largely relies on sheet music, beginning with a recap of musical notation and a quick lesson on key signatures, new symbols, and musical language.
-It also gives you a handy list of practice tips.
+Since Book Nine largely relies on sheet music, it begins with a recap of musical notation and a quick lesson on key signatures, new symbols, and musical language.

 Hall teaches you to sight read music “the Pianoforall way,” which means watching out for familiar chords and motifs, and that the notes that are sharp or flat due to the key signature are given in red for easy spotting.